Makes one gallon of sake. Good luck and happy sake making!

 - Place rice and chopped raisins in nylon straining bag, tie top, and place in sanitized primary fermentation container.

 - Pour hot water over rice and stir in all ingredients except yeast and nutrient.
 Don’t forget the grape concentrate if not using raisins.

 - Wait 48 hours.

-- Add yeast and energizer and cover primary fermentor.
+- Add yeast and energizer and cover primary fermenter with a cheesecloth.

 - When gravity reaches 1.050 (after 2-3 days), add 1/4 pound of dissolved sugar or honey per gallon.

 - When gravity drops to 1.030 (after 6-7 days), strain juice from bag.